ricknicius99/hid/README.md

 ## Acknowledgements

+This package is a fork of [`github.com/karalabe/hid`](https://github.com/karalabe/hid) as the maintainer is not responding to issues, e-mail or Twitter queries.

-Although the `hid` package is an implementation from scratch, it was heavily inspired by the existing [`go.hid`](https://github.com/GeertJohan/go.hid) library, which seems abandoned since 2015; is incompatible with Go 1.6+; and has various external dependencies.
+Although the `karalabe/hid` package is an implementation from scratch, it was heavily inspired by the existing [`go.hid`](https://github.com/GeertJohan/go.hid) library, which seems abandoned since 2015; is incompatible with Go 1.6+; and has various external dependencies.
 Given its inspirational roots, I thought it important to give credit to the author of said package too.